 In this episode of Of Substance, Katie and Elliott discuss all of that and more!
 Join them for a talk on how drugs are changing, what risk factors you can look out for, and why helping an addict can sometimes feel so hard.

-How Does the Mind Heal After Addiction?
+How Does the Body Heal After Addiction?